TommyTran732/Linux-Setup-Scripts/README.md

 5. Quality of life stuff (Installing some packages that I use, enabling autotrim, setting up a nice GNOME, GTK, and icon theme, ...) <br />

 I would recommend that you follow this guide and setup Encrypted ZFS instead of BTRFS with Timeshift on Ubuntu: https://linsomniac.gitlab.io/post/2020-04-09-ubuntu-2004-encrypted-zfs/

+6. Remove telemetry (apports, popularity contest, whoopsie) - Keep in mind Snapd still phones home with your unique ID and installed snap packages list.
+Remove snapd if you don't need it.

 ![image](https://user-images.githubusercontent.com/57488583/113504635-e0f03080-9528-11eb-8ce4-faeda3520e8c.png)